Expert Fitness Tips & Science

 Sleep HoursImpact on Fitness

-< 6 HoursIncreased injury risk, low testosterone.
+< 6 HoursIncreased injury risk.

-7 - 8 HoursOptimal recovery and mental focus.
+7 - 8 HoursOptimal recovery.

 Active Recovery Stretching

-Active Recovery: Why Moving More Can Help You Recover Faster
+Active Recovery: Move More to Recover Faster

 Published: February 2026 | Reading Time: 4 min